A counterexample to the conjectured Planckian bound on transport

 We may now go beyond the level of analysis typically employed in claims of Planckian behavior, and consider the possible origins of the observed temperature dependence of the resistivity.
 Appealing to the Drude equation, the temperature-dependent resistivity has two contributions, each of which is possibly temperature-dependent.
 First, one has the relaxation rate $\tau^{-1}$ that is conjectured to be subject to the Planckian bound.
 In most works claiming Planckian physics, it is implicitly assumed that all of the temperature dependence is carried by $\tau^{-1}$.
 However, the Drude weight $ne^2/m_\star$ can, in principle, also be temperature dependent.
 That is, the temperature dependence of the resistivity need not necessarily be the temperature dependence of $\tau^{-1}$.

 The Drude weight $ne^2/m_\star$ can be directly inferred from the integrated spectral weight of the optical conductivity.
 The optical conductivity $f$-sum rule states that the integral of the real part of the optical conductivity from zero to infinity is proportional to the ratio $n_{\text{e}} / m_{\text{e}}$, where $n_{\text{e}}$ is the total density of electrons in the material and $m_{\text{e}}$ is the bare electronic mass.
-In a conductor, cutting the integral off at some finite value comparable to the band width gives a good estimation of the value of $n / m^\star$, where $n$ is the carrier density.
+In a conductor, cutting the integral off at some finite value comparable to the band width gives a good estimation of the value of $n / m^\star$,

+where $n$ is the carrier density and $\Lambda$ is the upper frequency cut-off.
 Figure \ref{sumrule-fig} shows the optical conductivity spectral weight with upper cut-offs of 1 eV and 2 eV for both $x = 0.17$ \cite{Zimmers_2005} and $0.19$ (this work) PCCO.
 Both of these samples are doped above the Fermi surface reconstruction doping for PCCO $(x_{\text{FSR}} = 0.17$), and are comparable to the overdoped $x = 0.15-0.17$ LCCO samples discussed above.
 The plasma edge in both materials lies close to 1 eV and hence these cut-off values are good approximations for the conduction band width.
 Crucially, Fig. \ref{sumrule-fig} shows that the $n / m^\star$ ratio is essentially temperature independent for both chosen cut-offs.
 In light of this, we can confidently attribute the temperature dependence of $\rho(T)$ fully to that of the relaxation rate $\tau^{-1}$, and consequently be certain that the Planckian bound is indeed strongly violated in our system.